History of Rothwell

 Rothwell has had various lords of the manor with their various families involved in the Barons War (De Clare family), Wars of the Roses (Tresham family), Gunpowder Plot (Tresham family), Enclosure Riots (Tresham family) and the English Civil Wars (Cockayne family).
 The current Lord of the Manor is a descendant of the Cockayne family via the Malsor line.

 Behind the Crown Inn in Crown Yard was born William Timpson, founder of the famous shoe factory and shop chain.
-In 1935, at 6 Gordon Street, Jim Dale (born James Smith) of Carry On fame and narrator of Harry Potter audiobooks was born.
+In 1935, Jim Dale (born James Smith) of Carry On fame and narrator of Harry Potter audiobooks was born in Fox Street (house now demolished) and grew up in 24 Jubilee Street.